 When you turn on your golf club car, the starting generator acts as a beginning motor, causing the engine to fire up.
 When the engine’s internal combustion begins, the generator, on the other hand, begins to execute its true purpose.

-The combustion initiates the creation of electricity, which is then delivered back to the battery.
+The combustion initiates the creation of electricity, and it delivers the electricity back to the battery.

 Voltage Reducer-Required Accessories